 "In my past positions, I had been working for large companies and was expected to travel an immense amount," Garrity said, "I love that here I really know all of my co-workers and get to work on significant and interesting projects, but I also get to go home at the end of the day.”

-One reason he was attracted to Heartland Glass was that the nature of the business is varied and focused close to home.
+He was attracted to Heartland Glass because the nature of the business is varied and it is focused close to home.

-Deiser has held a variety of construction positions in the past.
-At Heartland Glass, he is responsible for attending site meetings, completing purchase orders, developing project timelines and also travels as needed.
-“I enjoy watching a project go from a hole in the ground to the finished design,” says Deiser.
+In his role as Project Manager at Heartland Glass, he is responsible for attending site meetings, completing purchase orders, developing project timelines and also travels as needed.
+“I enjoy the variety each day brings, the team atmosphere and project as it progresses,” says Traut.

 David Pennertz, Project Manager